 He teaches various courses including Competitive Strategy, Corporate Strategy, and the Global Energy Industry.
 He is actively involved in executive education programs and has been academic director on programs for various firms including ExxonMobil, RasGas, CEMEX, Ericsson, Teleflex, Volvo Penta, Brunswick, DENSO, and Cisco Systems.
 He has taught in programs developed for other firms including Alcatel, Alticor, Apache, Baker Hughes, BP, Pfizer, Caremark, Dow AgroScience, General Motors, Goodyear, Honeywell, Integra, LG Electronics, Mattel, McDonalds, Pharmacia & Upjohn, Phelps Dodge, Raytheon, SABIC, Solar Turbines, Textron, TRW, Vitro, and Warner-Lambert.

 He is a co-author of "The Global Oil and Gas Industry: Management, Strategy, and Finance" (Pennwell).
 He is the author of a book examining automotive supplier alliances titled "The Management of International Joint Ventures: An Organizational Learning Approach" (Routledge) and a book on global strategy called "Global Strategy: Value Creation and Advantage in the International Arena" (Oxford).

-Andrew has a B. Commerce from St. Mary’s University and was a Chartered Accountant in Canada.
-He earned an MBA and Ph.D. from the Ivey School, University of Western Ontario.
+Andrew has a bachelor's degree in commerce from St. Marys University and was a Chartered Accountant in Canada.
+He earned an master's in business administration and doctorate from the Ivey School, University of Western Ontario.
 He has taught at the National University of Singapore, Ivey School, Temple University, and Nanyang Technological University.